-In addition to providing notice, an employee is required to complete the Fourteenth Court's standard leave forms and follow its procedures for taking leave.
+In addition to providing notice, an employee is required to follow the Fourteenth Court's procedures for taking leave.

 5. Medical Certification Required for Serious Health Condition

 For a serious health condition, the Fourteenth Court requires a medical certification confirming that such a condition exists.
 Once leave has been granted, the employee may be required to provide updated medical information on a periodic basis.
 To return to work when an absence was caused by a serious health condition, the employee must provide a "fitness-for-duty" certificate from the health care provider.